 Katarai – the “bouncing ball” rhythm heard throughout classical Japanese music.

 Madake (真竹)– a species of bamboo from China (Phyllostachys bambusoides) common name “Japanese timber bamboo”.
 It has become synonymous with Japan because the Japanese excelled in its usage.
-It is the only bamboo type used for traditional shakuhachi.
+It’s the preferred bamboo to use for making shakuhachi.

 Meri – the lowered head position usually combined with finger-shading used to flatten the pitch.

 Otsu (乙) – the first octave.